 Rory Fitzgerald is a solicitor with over ten years' experience practising in the UK and Ireland.
 He also has substantial international media experience.
 The combination of these skills led him to develop additional expertise in legal communications.
 You can find out more about his work here:

 Rory's primary professional work as a solicitor has seen him advise global companies, government departments and individuals.
 He has worked as a lawyer in Dublin, London, Brussels and Melbourne.
 He has broad litigation, regulatory, commercial and in-house expertise.
 He has worked on many high profile cases and major transactions.
-He was recently the solicitor for the successful appellant in the 2017 UK Supreme Court case, R v Platt.
-He currently works as Deputy General Counsel with the Ellen MacArthur Foundation.
+He was the solicitor for the successful appellant in the 2017 UK Supreme Court case, R v Platt.

 Rory trained as a solicitor in Dublin and Brussels with leading Irish law firm, McCann FitzGerald.
 This excellent training saw him gain experience in complex international transactions and litigation.
 He also gained experience in banking and financial services and was seconded to the Irish Department of Justice to draft complex financial services legislation.